gboncoffee/iguassu/README.md

 Differences from Plan 9 From User Space rio:
 - Text rendering via Xft so TrueType support.
-- No protocol for menus with 9term so no buggy menu.
 - Configuration via source code only (`config.h`).

 ## Build